laughk/pelican-hss/README.md

 ## PELICANCONF.PY

-- `GOOGLE_ANALYTICS` to use Google Analytics, set this var to your UA-XYZ code
+- `GOOGLE_ANALYTICS` to use Google Analytics, set this var to your ID ("UA-..." or "G-...") code
 - The following values are intended for use Google Adsens(only responsive).

   - `GOOGLE_ADSENSE_CLIENT`: `ca-pub-XXXXXXXXX` at `data-ad-client`.